StevensND/ghidra-port-mods-guide/Cheat to .pchtxt/readme.md

 Do a test and check if it work or not and enjoy.
 If you want to update the mod in the future you can use Ghidra and follow this [guide](https://github.com/StevensND/ghidra-port-mods-guide/blob/main/RyujinxSteps.md) or maybe try to use Interactive-ASM-Cheats-Updater

 **DISCLAIMER**: Interactive-ASM-Cheats-Updater might not work all the time.
-Sometimes it can ignore and miss one line of the entire code so check if it's something missing.
+Sometimes it can ignore and miss one line of the entire code or just ignore all the cheat and only make 1 change (for instance: you can't use Interactive-ASM-Cheats-Updater directly to update/port cheats starting at 080E0000) so check if it's something missing.
 If you miss something update/port the mod using Ghidra